8629

 Sales Growth

-Microchip Technology's revenue growth over the last three years has been mediocre, averaging 17.8% annually.
-But as you can see below, its revenue declined from $2.17 billion in the same quarter last year to $1.77 billion.
+Microchip Technology's revenue growth over the last three years has been mediocre, averaging 13.6% annually.
+This quarter, its revenue declined from $2.23 billion in the same quarter last year to $1.33 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Microchip Technology Total Revenue